arvedd/arvedd/README.md

       </td>
     </tr>
     <tr>
-      <td valign="text-top">Knight Trial is a 2D side-scrolling action game where you play as a valiant knight battling endless waves of enemies.
+      <td valign="text-top">Knight's Trial is a 2D side-scrolling action game where you play as a valiant knight battling endless waves of enemies.
 The game doesn’t end until you fall — every fight is a test of endurance.
 Defeat as many foes as you can, rack up your score, and push yourself to survive longer with each run.</td> <!--desc-->
       <td valign="text-top">-</td> <!--desc-->
     </tr>
     <tr>